kaycebasques/technicalwriting.dev/searchbox.rst

 .. image:: /_static/mdn-searchbox-20240217.png

-The search results page shows the total number of matches, previews of where the term occurs in the top matches.
+The search results page shows the total number of matches and previews of where the term occurs in the top matches.
 It also presents options to filter by relevance or popularity.
 Presumably the "best" filter is a combination of relevance and popularity?